Cross-Ray Neural Radiance Fields for Novel-view Synthesis from Unconstrained Image Collections

 \subsection{Difference of \sexyname~with Existing Methods}

 To model varying appearances, Ha-NeRF and NeRF-W process each single ray independently by Eqn.~\ref{eq:style_previous}.
 To handle transient objects, NeRF-W implements an additional MLP for rendering transient objects by Eqn.~\ref{eq:style_previous}.
 Ha-NeRF estimates a visibility map by separately utilizing a UV coordinate and a conditional feature of a reference image.
 Differently,~\sexyname~considers information across multiple rays.
 Specifically,~\sexyname~takes $m$ rays as input, fuses them with a conditional feature, and generates a region of an image simultaneously (see Fig.~\ref{fig:movivation} (b)).
+A recent work \ie,~4K-NeRF To capture ray correlation, leverages depth-modulated convolutions.
+In contrast, \sexyname~captures the covariance of different rays.
 We theoretically (\cf~Sec.~\ref{sec:appearance}) and empirically (see details in the appendix) analyze the necessity of considering multiple rays.